 There are several interpretations for this equation.
-One is that the government charges examte for the expected cost of the debt insurance program.
+One is that the government charges exante for the expected cost of the debt insurance program, making it a self-funded entity.
 We can also add the expected cost of the externality.
 At time 1, the government would simply balance its budget in each state of the world with lump-sum taxes on the non-financial sector.
 We can also think of equation (11) as part of a larger maximization program, where a planner would maximize utility of bank owners and other agents.
 This complete program would pin down $\bar{\tau}$ , and we could then think of our program as solving the problem of a financial regulator for any given level of transfer between the banks and the rest of the economy.